Our environmental policy

 - Eutrophication, i.e., the introduction of excessive quantities of nutrients in aquatic environments, causing a proliferation of algae, some of which is toxic and can asphyxiate aquatic animal life

-Our results: a 10% reduction in our carbon footprint per vehicle in three years
+Our results: a 17% reduction in our carbon footprint in Five years

-Our objective is to decrease the carbon footprint of our vehicles from one generation to the next in a process of continuous improvement.
+Our objective is to shrink the carbon footprint of our vehicles from one generation to the next, through a process of continuous improvement.